andytango/rust-todos-grpc-example/README.md

 - For linux (debian or ubuntu), the following APT packages: `build-essential`, `lib-ssl-dev`, `pkg-config`
 - [Protocol Buffer Compiler](https://grpc.io/docs/protoc-installation).
 The
-  version from APT appears to work fine.Rust toolchain.
+  version from APT appears to work fine.
+- Rust toolchain.
 On mac OS this can be installed using [homebrew](https://brew.sh).

 ## Codebase Structure